matt-oc/hillforts/README.md

 - Custom Styles & layouts.
 - All strings called from strings.xml file.
 - Github commit history with multiple releases and a branching model used.
+- Map View containing all hillforts and when clicked the title, description nd image are displayed.